minprog/progbg2/intro/index.md

 completes.
 Now we are back in the for-loop of level 2 and select next option 'b' and option 'a' in a new for-loop at level 3.

-This process continues until the for-loop in level 1 is completed.
+This process continues until the first for-loop in level 1 is completed.
 Notice that our list is of a mutable type so there is only one list that is shared by all the levels.